d0x/nchadoop/README.md

-# nchadoop is a *ncdu* like file browser to identify wasted disc space
+# nchadoop is a *ncdu* like file browser for Hadoop to identify wasted disc space

 It can scans folders on hdfs and procudes are cli like this: